flutter/website/src/get-started/flutter-for/ios-devs.md

 .animation(.easeIn(duration: 1))
 ```

-In Flutter, there are built-in implicitly animated widgets.
-This makes it easy to animate commonly used widgets.
-These are named `AnimatedFoo`.
+**Flutter** includes widgets for implicit animation.
+This simplifies animating common widgets.
+Flutter names these widgets with the following format: `AnimatedFoo`.

-For example, to rotate a button you can use the
+For example: To rotate a button, use the [`AnimatedRotation`][] class.
-[`AnimatedRotation`][] class, which animates the
-`Transform.rotate` widget.
+This animates the `Transform.rotate` widget.

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">